lewisdoesstuff/bento-next/README.md

 # 🖥 Bento-next

-**A fork of Bento, the simple, customizable, and beautiful startpage written with Vue.js 3 and TailwindCSS!**
+**An elegant dashboard, written with Vue, Tailwind, and Typescript**

 ## [Demo](https://dash.lew.ooo)